uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Workflow End to End Latency
-* This is for the client application to track their SLOs For example, if you know a workflow should only take x time to complete you can use this latency to set a monitor.
+* This is for the client application to track their SLOs For example, if you expect a workflow to take duration d to complete, you can use this latency to set a monitor.
-* Monitor: application can set monitor on it if expecting workflow to complete within a certain time.
+* Monitor: application can monitor this metrics if expecting workflow to complete within a certain duration.
-* When fired, investigate the workflow history to see why the latency is high
+* When fired, investigate the workflow history to see the workflow takes longer than expected to complete
 * Datadog query example
 ```
 avg:cadence_client.cadence_workflow_endtoend_latency.median{$App,$Env,$Domain,$Tasklist,$WorkflowType} by {app,env,domain,tasklist,workflowtype}